electricimp/Google-PubSub/README.md

     }
 });

-// get a list of subscriptions related to the topic subscrs.list({ "topicName" : TOPIC_NAME }, function(error, subscrNames, nextOptions) {
+// Get a list of subscriptions related to the topic subscrs.list({ "topicName" : TOPIC_NAME }, function(error, subscrNames, nextOptions) {
     if (error) {
         server.error(error.details);
     } else {
-        // subscrNames contains names of all subscriptions related to the topic TOPIC_NAME foreach (subscr in subscrNames) {
+        // 'subscrNames' contains names of all subscriptions related to the topic foreach (subscr in subscrNames) {
-            // process subscriptions individually
+            // Process subscriptions individually
         }
     }
 });